Agent-to-Agent Wallet Security for Machine Economy: When Your Bot Starts Writing Its Own Checks

 Securing the AI Treasury: MPC and Smart Contract Wallets

-To coordinate these complex financial agents, you must choose one of the best AI agent orchestration frameworks 2026.
+To coordinate these complex financial agents securely, you must choose one of the best AI agent orchestration frameworks 2026.
+Correct orchestration ensures that legal liability for AI agent actionsremains minimized by cryptographically binding agents to their approved logic.

 The Role of Base and Gasless Transactions